OTHM Level 3 Diploma in Adult Health and Social Care

 Course Entry Requirements

-To enroll in the OTHM Level 3 Diploma in Adult Health and Social Care, learners are expected to meet certain basic criteria to ensure they can engage with the course and succeed in their studies.
+To enroll in the OTHM Level 3 Diploma in Adult Health and Social Care, learners are generally expected to meet the following entry requirements:

 Course Content